 Influenza surveillance data from the 1997-1998 through current season from the U.S. World Health Organization (WHO) and National Respiratory and Enteric Virus Surveillance System (NREVSS) collaborating laboratories and U.S. Outpatient Influenza-like Illness Surveillance Network (ILINet) can be accessed through the FluView Interactive website.
 The finalized data for previous seasons presented in FluView Interactive may differ from the preliminary data published in the weekly reports due to the receipt of additional data after publication.

 - ILI Activity Map

 - Geographic Spread

-National and Regional Outpatient Illness and Viral Surveillance
+National, Regional, and State Level Outpatient Illness and Viral Surveillance

 This application showcases two of CDC's influenza surveillance systems, the WHO/NREVSS Collaborating Labs and the US Outpatient Influenza-like Illness Surveillance Network (ILINet).
-Users are able to view both influenza laboratory data and medically attended visits for influenza-like illness (ILI) side by side for the influenza season and region of interest.
+Users are able to view both influenza laboratory data and medically attended visits for influenza-like illness (ILI) side by side for the influenza season and geography (national, regional, or select states) of interest.